dmhendricks/detect-remote-device/README.md

 This WordPress plugin is uses the [MobileDetect](http://mobiledetect.net/) PHP library to extend `wp_is_mobile()` to exclude tablets and add device-specific filters and shortcodes.
 It was inspired by [Pothi Kalimuthu's](https://www.tinywp.in/?utm_source=github.com&utm_medium=campaign&utm_content=button&utm_campaign=detect-mobile-device) [Mobile Detect](https://wordpress.org/plugins/tinywp-mobile-detect/) plugin.

-:bangbang: This is a work-in-progress. **Some features do not work, such as shortcodes.**

 ## Requirements

 - WordPress 4.7 or higher